-13.1 The purpose of this remedy is to address the AEC which arises from private hospital operators operating schemes and conferring benefits which reward referring clinicians directly or indirectly for treating private patients at, or commissioning tests from, the facilities of the relevant private hospital operator.
+4213.1 The purpose of this remedy is to address the AEC which arises from private hospital operators operating schemes and conferring significant benefits and inducements which reward referring clinicians directly or indirectly on a referring clinician in return for them giving preference to treating private patients at, or commissioning tests from, the facilities of the relevant private hospital operator when treating private patients or referring private patients for treatment or tests.

-14. General prohibition
+42.214.
+General prohibition